-What changed for me is remembering my trajectory, owning my accomplishments and telling myself no one will decide my worth, no one will cap the value I bring to the table.
-Once that conviction crystallised in my mind, everything changed.
+What changed for me is remembering my trajectory, owning my accomplishments, and telling myself no one will decide my worth, no one will cap the value I bring to the table.
+Once that conviction crystallized in my mind, everything changed.

-Speaking about resilience, can you share an experience where you've realised the importance of this skill?
+Speaking about resilience, can you share an experience where you've realized the importance of this skill?

 What have been your biggest challenges during this pandemic and also your biggest wins or achievements?

 I would say my experience during this pandemic sits somewhere in the middle.
 I didn't feel too unsettled professionally - because I deliberately designed a portfolio career so that I can ramp up different parts of my work in different seasons.
 As much as I was disenchanted to see live events go defunct because of Covid-19, on the flip side the pandemic has unleashed so much systemic change that I loved exploring as a journalist.
 I think one of my wins has been the "inner work."
 Especially refining my ethos as a storyteller, asking myself what I stand for.
 What is my message during this time?
 How do I create value for this emerging world?
 The other is connecting more deeply with my audience and finding different ways to serve them, whether it's helping them understand the science behind the virus and pandemics in particular to highlighting major macro-level changes happening in business and society in a simple, focused way.

 How do you prepare yourself to interview someone like Vani Kola or John Sculley?